 Of course, nothing builds trust more than having a face-to-face conversation with someone.
 Which is why you mustn't limit your marketing to being digital-only.
 You need to utilise both digital and traditional marketing channels.

-And you need to combine both inbound and outbound methods.
+The reality is that you need both inbound and outbound strategies, as well as traditional and digital methods.

 The Game of Marketing